Gaspard-s/reflect-challenge/README.md

 - Fetch users and departments from the Lucca API.
 - Process and transform the fetched data.
 - Insert new records into the SQLite database, ensuring no duplicates.
-- Log the operations to both the console and a log file located at `data/app.log`.
+- Log the operations to the console.

 # Testing